-I like the gray colour of the stones, especially when they have just been washed by the rain of the early spring.
-In San Gimignano, along the main street that goes to the Cathedral from the park outside the walls, just after the main gate on the left you find the Pasticceria Armando e Marcella, one of my favourite pastry shops in the world.
+I like the grey colour of the stones, especially when the gentle early Spring rain has just washed them.
+In San Gimignano, along the main street that goes to the Cathedral from the park outside the walls, just after the main gate on the left, you find the Pasticceria Armando e Marcella, one of my favourite pastry shops in the world.

 It might depend on their special character or in their essence interwoven with childhood memories and flavours, but they are still my favourite choice on the rare occasions when I have breakfast in a bar, or when I enter in a baker’s shop and they have just been baked and are still warm with a gentle creaminess inside.

-I baked them just before leaving for London, in one of those days when you need comfort from food and memories, using my grandma’s rice cake as basic recipe and working on it.
+I baked them just before leaving for London, in one of those days when you need comfort from food and memories, using my grandma’s rice cake as a basic recipe and working on it.

-I scribbled down the recipe, took a few pictures and came to London meaning to write this post from here, from the warm and cosy kitchen in South East London, where there is always an Italian coffee.
-But then, as it always happens to me abroad, I felt like cooking home food and I baked again my rice pudding tartlets for breakfast along with minestrone, my mum’s veggie soup (not for breakfast!).
+I scribbled down the recipe, took a few pictures and came to London, meaning to write this post from here, from the warm and cosy kitchen in South East London, where there is always an Italian coffee.
+But then, as it always happens to me abroad, I felt like cooking home food, and I baked my rice pudding tartlets again for breakfast along with minestrone, my mum’s veggie soup (not for breakfast!).
 The rice pudding tartlets, changing the country, have changed as well.

-Now you are spoilt for choice on how to serve these subtle lemon scented rice pudding tartlets, I already tried and tested the recipe for you!
+Now you are spoilt for choice on how to serve these subtle lemon-scented rice pudding tartlets.
+I already tried and tested the recipe for you!

-- 1 l of whole milk
+- 1 l (4 1/4 cups) whole milk

-- 300 g of pudding rice
+- 300 grams (1 1/2 cups) pudding rice

 - zest of one organic lemon